Dual Fuel Generator – A Complete Buying Guide and Reviews

 - It features smart switch technology that allows you to alternate between two types of fuel when the machine is still operating

 - It’s quite heavy but still portable enough due to the wheels

 - It operates pretty loud but still at tolerable level

 3. Durostar DS10000EH Hybrid Portable Generator

 DS10000EH is a portable dual fuel generator that’s mainly powered by gasoline.
-It is equipped with 419cc Duromax OHV engine in 16 horsepower.
+It has 419cc Duromax OHV engine in 16 horsepower.
 This machine is capable to supply as much power as 8000 running watts and 10000 surging watts.
 The setup configuration of its outlet is available at either 120V or simultaneously 120V and 240V.

 Its gasoline fuel tank is quite large with ability to hold up to 8.3 gallons at once.
 With the tank is full, Durostar DS10000EH is able to operate for 10 hours straight with half capacity.
 For the sake of users’ convenience, it has both manual recoil mechanism and electric start system.